What are Primitive Reflexes?

 The function of the ATNR reflex is to initiate movement of the arms and legs.
 The ATNR reflex is also a building block for eye hand co-ordination.
 This reflex emerges 18 weeks in utero and is typically integrated by 6 months of age.

-- Poor reading skills, inability to follow a line, getting lost along the line, losing place
+- Poor reading skills, inability to follow a line, getting lost along the line, losing a place

 - Unable to cross eyes easily, or hurts when crossing